-Kruger National Park is home to an abundance of wildlife, including the ‘Big 5’ - lions, leopards, elephants, rhinos and buffalo.
-Originally established in 1898 Kruger became South Africa’s first official national park in 1926, and at nearly 2 million hectares it is one of Africa’s largest game reserves.
+Kruger National Park is home to an abundance of wildlife, including the famous Big 5 - lions, leopards, elephants, rhinos and buffalo.
+Originally established in 1898, Kruger became South Africa’s first official national park in 1926, and at nearly 2 million hectares it is one of Africa’s largest game reserves.

 As a Wildlife Conservation volunteer you’ll have the opportunity to get involved in a variety of conservation work while being immersed in life on the reserve.
-You’ll be making a difference towards wildlife conservation and enjoying the spectacular wildlife environment that Kruger National Park offers.
+You’ll be making a difference towards wildlife conservation and enjoying the spectacular environment that Kruger National Park offers.

-- Game drives
+- Game drives and assisting with long-term biodiversity surveys

 - Vegetation sampling